 Australian Army Australian Army 2/16th Battalion that he had served with the prior month.
 This aircraft was last seen headed inland with a one hour supply of fuel.
 When it failed to return, Roberts was officially listed as Missing In Action (MIA).

 When he failed to return, he was officially listed as Missing In Action (MIA) the day of the mission.
-He was memorialized on the tablets of the missing at Manila American Cemetery.
+He is memorialized at at Manila American Cemetery on the tablets of the missing.
 Posthumously, he was promoted to the rank of 1st Lieutenant.

 Ted Roberts (brother of Thomas Roberts)